mjt-books/python-book/README.md

 # A book on Python

-A practical, professional — and occasionally playful — guide to using Python and AI to harness multiple hardware resources.
-This book contains example code, hands-on recipes, and 20 chapters focused on scaling AI across CPUs, GPUs, TPUs, edge devices, and clusters.
+A practical, professional (and occasionally playful), example-driven guide to using Python for AI across CPUs, GPUs, TPUs, edge devices, and clusters.
+Packed with runnable code, hands-on recipes, and 20 focused chapters on reproducible environments, performance optimization, and scalable training and inference.

 Key points:
 - Example-rich, runnable code